WantiCorp/agentScope/docs/product-spec-v1.md

 # AgentScope

-## Reveal the Authority and Blast Radius of Automation
+## Reveal the Authority and Blast Radius of Automation And AI

 AgentScope is a developer tool that helps organizations understand what their automation can actually do.